tenzir/tenzir/changelog/next/features/4208--more-aggregation-functions.md

 The new `mean` aggregation function computes the mean of grouped numeric values.

-The new `approximate_median` aggregation function computes an approximate median of grouped numeric values using a T-Digest algorithm.
+The new `approximate_median` aggregation function computes an approximate median of grouped numeric values using the t-digest algorithm.

 The new `stddev` and `variance` aggregation functions compute the standard deviation and variance of grouped numeric values, respectively.